-The master's program in Production Engineering and Management is designed to provide product knowledge and skills with a holistic perspective.
+The master's programme in Production Engineering and Management is designed to provide production knowledge and skills with a holistic perspective.

 Production Engineering and Management at KTH

-In order to create a strong foundation student in the Production Engineering and Management follow a certain number of mandatory courses.
-On top of that, the students have the possibility to deepen their knowledge in production engineering, development, and management, as well as information management in the industry.
+To create a strong foundation in production engineering and management all students follow a certain number of mandatory courses.
+In addition, students can deepen their knowledge in production engineering, development and management, as well as information management in the industry.

 After graduating from the programme students will have:

 Basic understanding of various dimensions and functions of the broad field of production.

 Analytical skills needed to tackle the ever-changing problems and situations of modern competitive production.

 Conceptual and reasoning skills with appropriate decision support methods and tools used in production management.

 Communication and presentation skills necessary for leadership positions.